behaviour policy

 -

-De-escalation scripts will be readily available for staff to use when a child is in a heightened state.
+De-escalation scripts (Appendix 1) will be readily available to use when a child is in a heightened state.
 It is important that all staff use the same script, although it can be in a different order.
 The de- escalation script should be used repeatedly, with no variation from it, until the child has been persuaded to leave the situation and calm down.

 -